New Orleans Bars & Nightlife

 820 N. Rampart St., French Quarter

-Ok this is the real deal; easily one of our favorite return-to bars in New Orleans.
+Okay, this is the real deal: easily one of our favorite return-to bars in New Orleans.
 This joint concocts drinks according to the recipe from the year the drink was invented.
-So you get lots of Pre-Civil War and 1920’s authentic recipes, made from rum and gin (I don’t drink gin, ever!…but I do here…) It’s basic, with little fanfare; no need to shout here, there’s enough of that 3 blocks away.
+So you get lots of authentic pre–Civil War and 1920s recipes, made from rum and gin (I don’t drink gin, ever!…but I do here…) It’s basic, with little fanfare, and there's no need to shout here—there’s enough of that three blocks away.
 This is real, carefully and lovingly prepared, super authentic, and reasonable.
-And, on Sundays, there are a couple of crock pots in the back booth with beans and rice to deaden or carb out the inevitable weekend hangover.
-It’s across the street from…
+And on Sundays, there are a couple of crock-pots in the back booth with beans and rice to deaden or carb out the inevitable weekend hangover.

 Arnaud’s French 75

 Although French 75 is part of the legendary restaurant Arnaud’s (they share the same 1918 building in the French Quarter), it’s worth a stop in its own right.
 The cocktails here are mixed by a team of New Orleans’s finest bartenders, and we’d recommend the namesake drink (Courvoisier cognac, cane sugar, lemon juice, and Moët & Chandon).
 If you don’t plan to move on to Arnaud’s for dinner, the small bites here—like the Brie and jalapeño-stuffed shrimp or black-eyed pea beignets—will tide you over until your next meal.